French Reflexive Pronouns: 5 Tips and Defenses Against Confusion

 Take note: For the first, second and third person singular, as well as third person plural, a contracted form of the pronoun is used when it precedes a vowel or an h muet (silent h).

-5 Tips for Cutting French Reflexive Pronouns Down to Size
+5 Tips for Mastering French Reflexive Pronouns

 To it put another way, there must always be agreement between the reflexive pronoun and the subject of the verb with regard to number and gender.
 Let’s look at some sentences, shall we?